gdiaz987/exercise3/03_Exercise.md

 </div>

   3. I would like to understand how much money I "saved" by gardening, for each vegetable type.
 Describe how I could use the `garden_harvest` and `garden_spending` datasets, along with data from somewhere like [this](https://products.wholefoodsmarket.com/search?sort=relevance&store=10542) to answer this question.
 You can answer this in words, referencing various join functions.
 You don't need R code but could provide some if it's helpful.
+  When garden_harvest data and garden_spending data are joined, it could help  answer questions like: How much money was saved for each vegetable that was harvested.

   4. Subset the data to tomatoes.
 Reorder the tomato varieties from smallest to largest first harvest date.
 Create a barplot of total harvest in pounds for each variety, in the new order.CHALLENGE: add the date near the end of the bar.
 (This is probably not a super useful graph because it's difficult to read.
 This is more an exercise in using some of the functions you just learned.)